Join us for the Undocumented Student Week of Action! October 16th - 18th, 2018

 2. If you don’t meet the above mentioned criteria, you may still be eligible to have your non-resident tuition waived.
 Submit the AB-540 affidavit along with your high school transcript to the Office of Admissions and Records if you meet the AB-540 criteria.

 Step 4: Meet with a counselor if you have further questions and check out the resources and information on this website, including the Chabot Dreamers Club, “DREAM Big/Sueña Grande@Chabot College” Workshops, and Chabot Special Programs.

 Here is a list of local, state, and national organizations that provide a multitude of information and resources for undocumented students.

-Educators for Fair Consideration (E4FC) is a great local organization that provides comprehensive and up-to-date information on AB540, DACA, CA Dream Act, scholarships, workshops, legal consult etc.
+Immigrants Rising is a great local organization that provides comprehensive and up-to-date information on AB540, DACA, CA Dream Act, scholarships, workshops, legal aid, entrepreneurship etc.

 Financial Aid/Scholarship & Transfer Institution Resources